 And it will update the GPIO states and light up the LEDs almost instantaneously.

-Then, if you reset your board (press the RST button or remove and apply power again), when it restarts, it will get the latest GPIO states from the database and updates them right away.
+Then, if you reset your board (press the RST button or remove and apply power again), when it restarts, it will get the latest GPIO states from the database and update them right away.

 Taking it Further – Add More Boards